 Illustrations of the application of the fundamental principles of fluid mechanics and thermodynamics to the analysis of present-day and proposed propulsion systems.
-Topics covered include turbojets and ramjets; their associated components including compressors, combustors and turbines.
-Current developments in chemical, electrical and nuclear rockets are discussed and related to space vehicle missions and requirements.
+Topics covered include turbojets and ramjets and their associated components including compressors, combustors and turbines.
+Current developments in chemical and electrical rockets are discussed as related to space vehicle missions and requirements.